HaxeExtension/extension-facebook-alt/README.md

 # extension-Facebook
 OpenFL extension to use Facebook in your app

+Only available for android at the moment. ios to come.

 ## Instalation

 clone this repo, then use the command below :